ShaneBeuerman/Youtube_Scraper/README.md

 # Youtube_Scraper
-Scraps youtube.com to find all the treding videos
+Scraps youtube.com to find all the trending videos